Located a few miles south of Downtown Los Angeles, Masjid Bilal Islamic Center has a rich history and tradition that spans more than half a century.

 In 2007, former City Councilwoman Jan Perry, with the support of the Los Angeles City Council, officially designated the city block where Masjid Bilal is located, as Imam Abdul Karim Hasan Square.
 It is located at the intersection where Martin Luther King Blvd crosses Central Ave.

 Today, Masjid Bilal Islamic Center continues to serve South Los Angeles through dedicated community outreach that encourages trust and understanding with our fellow Angelinos.
-The Masjid Bilal Islamic Center is currently initiating a fund-raising drive to complete phase two of our plan, which is the construction of a new Masjid center.
-On August 1, 2016, Asad Khan, President of Langdon-Wilson International Architectural and Design Firm, submitted final design plans for the new complex to the Los Angeles Department of Building and Safety.
+Masjid Bilal Islamic Center is currently initiating a new fund-raising campaign to complete phase two of it’s three phase plan, which is re-construction of Masjid Bilal and Community Center.
+Project designer Asad Khan, President of Langdon-Wilson International Architecture, submitted final design plans for the new project, which were officially approved by the Los Angeles Building & Safety Department in November 2018.

 With Allah's help, the community is determined to forge ahead towards the future with the same determination and energy that has defined our more than a half-century of history.
 We invite you to join and support us, as we continue to help build a G-d conscious and moral society in South Los Angeles.